 Drive an hour or two from Metro Manila, and you’ll find yourself in one of the best cities for sunset views, cityscapes, and nature panoramas.
 Antipolo City, standing on an inclined part of Rizal, boasts of hillsides which locals refer to as “overlooking” because of the obvious fact that they do overlook quite a view.
 So if you’re craving a quick trip with endless nature and metropolis scenes, you should know about the best overlooking spots in Antipolo.

 1. Cloud 9

 There’s hardly any competition: Cloud 9 has always been the best spot in Antipolo for overlooking views.
-Visitors and locals agree to this — the attraction is a consistent contender on everyone’s lists.
+Visitors and locals agree — the attraction is a consistent contender on everyone’s lists.

 An obvious crowd favourite, Cloud 9 has a way of making you feel like you’re on top of the world.
-With a hanging bridge that connects to its view deck, this hotel in the sky just keeps on giving.
-From the viewing deck, you’ll have a 360° perspective of the city views.
+With a hanging bridge connecting to its view deck, this hotel in the sky just keeps giving.
+You’ll have a 360° view of the city views from the viewing deck.
 It’s a popular spot for watching the sunset, too.

 2. Luljetta’s Place Garden Suites

 It seems as though everyone has heard only good things about Luljetta’s Place Garden Suites.
 Burrowed in the ridges of Antipolo, this dreamy resort prides itself on being the first and only hanging gardens and spa in the Philippines.